dcunited001/dcunited001.github.io/_drafts/2017-11-01-speed-of-thought-sociophysical-postulates-12-to-20.md

-  whereas thesdynamics cause macroscopic changes that are that are ultimately ar these dynamics result in macroscopic changes to the system where specific schema of information are fairly arbitrary
+  whereas these dynamics cause macroscopic changes that are that are ultimately ar these dynamics result in macroscopic changes to the system where specific schema of information are fairly arbitrary